 Amounts reported in Accumulated other comprehensive income/(loss), net on the Consolidated Balance Sheets related to derivatives that will be reclassified to interest expense as interest payments are made on the Company's variable-rate debt.
-Through December 31, 2020, the Company estimates that an additional \$1.7 million will be reclassified as a decrease to Interest expense.
+Through December 31, 2021, the Company estimates that an additional \$1.7 million will be reclassified as an increase to Interest expense.

-As of December 31, 2019, the Company had the following outstanding interest rate derivatives that were designated as cash flow hedges of interest rate risk (dollars in thousands):
+As of December 31, 2020, the Company had the following outstanding interest rate derivatives that were designated as cash flow hedges of interest rate risk (dollars in thousands):

 Number of

 Product Instruments Notional

-Interest rate swaps (a) 4 \$ 315,000
+Interest rate swaps and caps (a) 2 \$ 334,880

-(a) In addition to the interest rate swaps summarized above, the Company entered into an additional interest rate swap with a notional value of \$315.0 million that will become effective in January 2020 upon the maturity of the interest rate swaps summarized above.
-Additionally, the Company had previously entered into two additional interest rate swaps with a notional value totaling \$75.0 million that were subsequently terminated and settled during the year ended December 31, 2019 in conjunction with the July 2019 issuance of \$300.0 million of senior unsecured medium-term notes as disclosed in Note 7, Secured and Unsecured, Net.
+(a) In addition to the interest rate swaps summarized above, the Company entered into three additional interest rate swaps with a total notional value of \$315.0 million that became effective in January 2021 upon maturity of the \$315.0 million notional value interest rate swap summarized above.

 Derivatives not designated as hedges are not speculative and are used to manage the Company's exposure to interest rate movements and other identified risks but do not meet the strict hedge accounting requirements of GAAP.
-Changes in the fair value of derivatives not designated in hedging relationships are recorded directly in earnings and resulted in no gain or loss for the years ended December 31, 2019 and 2018, and a loss of less than \$0.1 million for the year ended December 31, 2017.
+Changes in the fair value of derivatives not designated in hedging relationships are recorded directly in earnings.
+As of December 31, 2020, no derivatives not designated as hedges were held by the Company.